GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/sprite-multitouch-joystick/index.md

 _No expressions for this behavior._

+## 3D platformer multitouch controller mapper

+Control a 3D physics character with a multitouch controller.

+_No expressions for this behavior._

 ## Platformer multitouch controller mapper

 Control a platformer character with a multitouch controller.

+_No expressions for this behavior._

+## 3D shooter multitouch controller mapper

+Control a 3D physics character with a multitouch controller.

 _No expressions for this behavior._